 - Positive nerve conduction study

-stop/reduce gripping and repetitive activities that are painful.
+Activity modification: stop/reduce gripping and repetitive activities that are painful.
 Lifting should be done with palms facing upwards whenever possible.
-Correction of bio-mechanics:

-Correction of technique if required.
+Correction of bio-mechanics: Correction of technique if required.
 Correcting ergonomics of e.g. workstation.
-Anti-Inflammatories (NSAIDS):

-Brotzman and Wilk (2007), suggest use of Celebrex or Ibruprofen, but only in acute phase to reduce inflammation.
-Icing:
+Anti-Inflammatories (NSAIDS): Brotzman and Wilk (2007), suggest use of Celebrex or Ibruprofen, but only in acute phase to reduce inflammation.

-If the compression is due to muscular tightness, stretching the effected muscles is of importance.
-Physiotherapist:
+Stretching: If the compression is due to muscular tightness, stretching the effected muscles is of importance.

-your physiotherapist will establish what is the cause of your symptoms, and will provide appropriate treatment.
+Physiotherapist: your physiotherapist will establish what is the cause of your symptoms, and will provide appropriate treatment.
 This may include joint mobilization, scar management, nerve mobility exercises, postural education, and myofascial release.
-Additional Information

 There are of course other causes of elbow pain.
 Below is a table of the 4 most common causes of elbow pain, and their defining symptoms

 |Joint pain||Generalised elbow pain||Compression through joint||None|

 |Referred from the neck||Diffuse outer arm pain, neck pain/stiffness||Reduced neck ROM, Spurlings test +ve||May be abnormal, Neural tension|

 |Radial Nerve||Vague, diffuse forearm ache.
 Pain at rest||Resisted long-finger ext, forearm supination||Paresthesia in the first web space (5-10% of pt’s)|